-Showing the examiner that you can spell correctly and avoid common spelling errors boost your grade.
+Showing the examiner that you can spell correctly and avoid common spelling errors will boost your grade.
 Below are some of the common confusions, and a few ways to remember them.

 Their, They're and There